intergestalt/MareeLettres/meteor/private/fixtures/content_about_en.md

 ## COMMUNITY GUIDELINES

-By using this app, you agree to abide by these simple guidelines when creating content with this app: You are welcome to be creative, funny, weird... but please no advertisements, no attacks on individuals or groups, no personal data, no messages supporting racist, sexist, homophic or otherwise hateful agendas.
-A representative of the municipality of Paris has the last word on what is accepted for voting or removed from the map.
+By using this app, you agree to abide by these simple guidelines when creating content with this app: you are welcome to be creative, funny, weird... but please no advertisements, no attacks on individuals or groups, no personal data, no messages supporting homophobic, racist, sexist or otherwise hateful agendas.

+## CONTACT

+If you have questions or concerns about the app, please email us directly at info@lettres.paris

 ## TEAM